Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Results

 Looking across RAG pipelines, similar to the topic-level analysis, GPT-R with one query shows a strong correlation to the nugget-based retrieval metrics, while using three queries (two generated based on the input queries) starts to deviate.
 Furthermore, Bullet List generates 10 queries from the original user input to try covering various aspects the user may want to see, which exhibit even lower correlation across all retrieval metrics compared to GPT-R on NeuCLIR24.
 In RAG24, again, since the queries are shorter and factual, Bullet List essentially performs query expansion with parametric knowledge in the underlying LLM.
 The net effect becomes query expansion instead of improving information coverage since there are only a few aspects to cover.
 LangGraph has an even more complex interaction with the retrieval model, where it iteratively ingests documents and generates queries to fill in the missing information, leading to lower correlations to the retrieval metrics.
 While LangGraph may not be the most effective RAG pipeline among the pipelines we have included based on Table~\ref{tab:rag-results}, it is the most detached one from the retrieval effectiveness.
-It is capable of achieving nugget coverage of 0.559 with Qwen3-8B Reranker reranking BM25, which is among the highest across its 15 variants using different retrieval stacks, but only 0.532 when using Qwen3-8B Embed followed by Qwen3-8B Reranker.
-However, BM25 followed by Qwen3-8B Reranker only achieves 0.583 $\alpha$-nDCG@20, which is much lower than Qwen3-8B Embed followed by Qwen3-8B Reranker (0.691).